University of Wisconsin–Madison

 * The National Student Clearinghouse is a nationwide verification service.

-Privacy restrictions:
+Privacy Restrictions

 College Reports

 The Office of the Registrar will send school(s) a letter on your behalf stating we no longer provide college reports or dean’s certifications and that they should rely on the information provided in your official transcript.
-Please contact our office if you would like us to send a copy of this letter to your school(s).
+Contact our office if you would like us to send a copy of this letter to your school(s).